Mississippian (geology)

 The Mississippian was a period of marine transgression in the Northern Hemisphere: the sea level was so high that only the Fennoscandian Shield and the Laurentian Shield were dry land.
 The cratons were surrounded by extensive delta systems and lagoons, and carbonate sedimentation on the surrounding continental platforms, covered by shallow seas.

 In North America, where the interval consists primarily of marine limestones, it is treated as a geologic period between the Devonian and the Pennsylvanian.
 During the Mississippian an important phase of orogeny occurred in the Appalachian Mountains.
 The USGS geologic time scale shows its relation to other periods.

 In Europe, the Mississippian and Pennsylvanian are grouped together as the Carboniferous system, and traditionally referred to as the Upper Carboniferous and Lower Carboniferous instead.

 Subdivisions

-In the official geologic timescale, the Mississippian is subdivided into three stages:
+In the international geologic timescale, the Mississippian is subdivided into three stages: